-Great Northern Minerals (ASX:GNM) defines three mineralised zones at Douglas Creek
+- Great Northern Minerals (GNM) defines three new zones of mineralisation at the Douglas Creek discovery in North Queensland

 Great Northern Minerals (GNM) has received results from exploration at its Douglas Creek discovery within its Golden Ant project in North Queensland.